lovato/docs/Python27dojo.md

 - Running a Python 2.7 script
 - Virtualenv, Virtualenv, and ...
 Virtualenv
 - Code in UTF-8 ...
 ALWAYS!
+- Python is not Java ... forget getters and setters (http://typicalprogrammer.com/doing-it-wrong-getters-and-setters/)

 ## Chapter 2 - Hands on - part I